abegong/awesome-ux-for-uncertainty/README.md

 * Photoshop generative fill [gif](https://www.geekseller.com/wp-content/uploads/2023/05/ADOBE-REMOVE-BG.gif)

 ### Choose from one of a few
-Convallis tellus id interdum velit laoreet id donec ultrices tincidunt.
-Mi proin sed libero enim sed faucibus turpis.
-Cursus metus aliquam eleifend mi.
-Turpis in eu mi bibendum.
-Id velit ut tortor pretium viverra suspendisse potenti.
-Integer feugiat scelerisque varius morbi enim.
-Amet luctus venenatis lectus magna fringilla urna.
-Laoreet suspendisse interdum consectetur libero id faucibus.
-Laoreet non curabitur gravida arcu ac tortor dignissim convallis.
-In hendrerit gravida rutrum quisque non tellus orci ac.
+In this pattern, the user is presented with ideas or suggestions to help build a more personalized experience.
+Typically the user picks at least one option, but may opt for more or none at all.
+The algorithm’s job is to provide the user with a variety of possibilities to improve their experience, and the user has the flexibility to make changes to their initial selection throughout the entire process.

 * Pinterest: Find some ideas
 * Powerpoint: Slide ideas
   Midjourney

 ### Select-among-many
 In this pattern, the user is presented with many options and asked to select among them.
-Often, The user is picking a signle item, although multiple select UIs also exist.
+Often, The user is picking a single item, although multiple select UIs also exist.
 In some cases, the user might not make any choice at all.
-In this pattern, the algorithm's job is essentially to rank a large set of options, based on how appealing they're likely to be to the user.
+The algorithm's job is essentially to rank a large set of options, based on how appealing they're likely to be to the user.

 * Amazon: Top Picks for You
 * Netflix: Recommended movies within rows